daljeetv/speed/docs/INSTALLATION.md

-# Octobox Installation and Configuration Guide
+# Speed Installation and Configuration Guide

-The Octobox team hosts a shared instance of Octobox at [octobox.io](https://octobox.io/), but perhaps you're looking to host your own or get yourself set up to contribute to Octobox.
+The Speed team hosts a shared instance of Octobox at [speed.io](https://speed.io/), but perhaps you're looking to host your own or get yourself set up to contribute to Speed.
 Fantastic!
 There are a number of install options available to you.

-Before you begin, remember that [web notifications must be enabled](README.md#requirements) in your GitHub settings for Octobox to work.
+Before you begin, remember that [web notifications must be enabled](README.md#requirements) in your GitHub settings for Speed to work.

 ### Installation